4teamwork/ftw.blueprints/README.rst

     - Replaces values with regex

 - ftw.blueprints.logger
     - Alternate to the printer blueprint.
-It just logging some useful informations about the item in the pipeline and not the whole item.
+Configurable logging blueprint to log the information given in an expression.

 - ftw.blueprints.workflowmapper
     - Map your old workflows with new ones.